RahulR100/hackbeanpot2021/README.md

-# HackBeanpot 2021!
-## Jaron Cui, Connie Liu, William Priebe, Rahul Rao
+# hackbeanpot2021 by Jaron Cui, Connie Liu, Will Priebe, Rahul Rao

----